-(Labeled as 1a on 16-17 LCAP) All schools will provide standards-aligned core curriculum, assessment, and high quality instruction to prepare all students to graduate college and career ready.
+(Labeled as 1a on 16-17 LCAP) All schools will provide standards-aligned core curriculum. assessment, and high quality instruction to prepare all students to graduate college and career ready.

-- Alignment/Teacher Capacity: Students will receive instruction that is standards-based and Science Standards (NGSS).
+- Alignment/Teacher Capacity: Students will receive instruction that is standards-based and aligned to the Common Core State Standards Science Standards (NGSS).
 CUSD will build a professional development plan for 2016-17 with certificated (via CUSD PD Committee) and classified staff input (via CSEA Leadership Team).
-CUSD will develop a TK-12 transition plan to implement NGSS in all grades. - Staffing: 100% of CUSD teachers will be appropriately credentialed and assigned teachers as evidenced by credential audit. - Achievement: - The achievement of students in grades 3-8 and 11 in
+CUSD will develop a TK-12 transition plan to implement NGSS in all grades.